frederikbehr/kmp_case/README.md

 ## 🚀 Getting Started

-You can use the application on the following platforms:
+The application is made for the following platforms:

 - Windows
 - Android